 Alternative Names: Thor's Bay

-Type of Dive: Shore dive in Loch Sunart, Boats can be launched at Salen Pier Boat launch
+Type of Dive: Shore dive on a boulder slope and wall in Loch Sunart, Boats can also be launched at Salen Pier Boat launch

 Travel directions: From Glasgow / Edinburgh: Approx 3 hours drive.
 Follow local directions below to Crianlarich.
 From Edinburgh head North (M9/A84/A85) via Stirling and Callander to Crianlarich.
 From Glasgow head for Loch Lomond along A82 (turning right at Tarbet) to Crianlarich.From Crianlarich, follow A82 through Glencoe and Ballachulish following signs for Onich / Fort William.
 Continue through the village of Onich and just a short distance out of Onich; turn left at the signpost for the Corran Ferry.
 Take the short regular ferry crossing to Ardgour and turn immediately left off the ferry ramp onto the A861 marked for Strontian.
 Continue through Strontian on the A861 for approx a further 10 miles and take a left hand turn onto the B8007, which immediately takes you into the village of Salen.